TLuter-252/Pandas_EDA_Youtube/README.md

 We wanted to map out the relationship between the different viewer engagement metrics and see if there were any correlations.
 We also wanted to take a focused look at the top channels.

-## Possible Benefits:

-Our findings can either help reinforce or contradict the popular notion that the various metrics for video engagement are related.

-Our finds can also possibly reveal relationship between the metrics that we have not seen before.

 ## Describe the Data:
 ### Columns: